ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 Pricing

-So for instance, say you want to create a landing page, that leads to another and then another, then finally to a “thank you” page.
+So, for instance, say you want to create a landing page that leads to another and then another, then finally to a "thank you" page.
 That's 4 pages in Instapage.
 In CF, however, that's just 1 funnel.
-In CF, you can create 20 of those, so that's 20×4 = 80 pages.
+In CF, you can create 20 of those, so that's 20x4 = 80 pages.
 To create 80 pages in IG, you'd need the enterprise plan.

 Other Considerations

-I feel this review so far may have been a little biased against ClickFunnels because Instapage clearly excelled at most points of comparison.
-The “Backpack” and “Actionetics” modules in the CF higher-tier plan are really helpful, though, not just because they save you from paying for third-party tools, but because they help keep everything in one place.
-No messy integrations.
+I feel this review so far may have been a little biased against ClickFunnels because Instapage clearly excelled at most points of comparison of the two landing page builders.
+The "Backpack" and "Actionetics" modules in the CF higher-tier plan are really helpful, though, not just because they save you from paying for third-party tools but because they help keep everything in one place—no messy integrations.

 You might've heard people mention that CF and IP are apples and oranges.
 I agree to an extent, and after reading this, you probably understand why.
-At the core, both tools allow you to build web pages using a visual drag and drop editor, but they're much more than that.
+At the core, both online marketing tools allow you to build landing pages using a visual drag-and-drop editor, but they're much more than that.

-- You have a multi-step funnel with upsells, downsells…etc.
+- You have a multi-step sales funnel with upsells, downsells...etc.

-- You need a good page editor that gets the job done but don't require the most flexibility.
+- You need a good drag-and-drop editor that gets the job done but doesn't require the most flexibility.

-- “Selling” is a bIP factor here.
-If you're not selling something, many CF advantages are lost (upsells/downsells, payments, backpack…etc).
+- "Selling" is a big factor here.
+If you're not selling something, the advantages of all the features CF landing page software has to offer are lost (upsells/downsells, payments, backpack...etc).

-- Being able to move every element on the page anywhere you please is an important feature.
+- Being able to move page elements anywhere you please when creating landing pages rather than be restricted by global blocks is an important feature.

-- You need to split test more than 2 variations of a page at the same time.
+- You need to split-test more than 2 variations of a landing page at the same time.

-- You want to connect your traffic platforms and see traffic cost combined with lander stats in one place.
+- You want to connect your traffic platforms and see traffic cost combined with landing page stats in one place for your PPC campaigns.

-- You see bIP value in better analytics and heatmaps consolidated in one platform.
+- You see big value in better analytics and landing page heatmaps consolidated into one platform.

 or